XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 Merging two pipeline structures to a joint structure search graph can be interpreted as a bipartite graph matching problem.
 To merge two \acp{DAG} \(G_1\) and \(G_2\), we use a simplified version of the graph matching algorithm proposed by \citet{Ono2021}: Similar to computing the edit distance between two strings using dynamic programming, a cost matrix \(|G_1| \times |G_2|\) with all possible substitutions, additions, and deletions is constructed.
 Using the Hungarian algorithm \cite{Kuhn1955}, a mapping with minimal cost of rows to columns is computed.
 Two nodes are considered identical if they substitute each other, \ie, their substitution is selected in the cost matrix. \(G_1\) and \(G_2\) are merged by creating a compound node for identical nodes identified in the previous step and adding all remaining nodes from \(G_1\) and \(G_2\) to the new graph.
 Starting with the first two sampled pipeline structures, we repeat this procedure iteratively to merge the next pipeline structure into the joint structure search graph up to the currently selected timestamp in the time-lapse.

 \paragraph{Conditional Parallel Coordinates for Non-Linear Pipelines} The \acf{CPC} visualization proposed by \citet{Weidele2020} provides an intuitive way to inspect the hyperparameters of a complete \ac{ML} pipeline.
 It is an extension of the original parallel coordinates visualization \cite{Inselberg1990} that allows users to interactively control the amount of information shown.
 Instead of showing all hyperparameters at once, \ac{CPC} introduces different conditional layers of details.
-Users can drill down into particular steps of the \ac{ML} pipeline (see Figure~\ref{fig:cpc}, A1), revealing more details, namely all potential algorithms that can be used in this step, in form of a parallel coordinate plot.
-Each algorithm can be expanded again to reveal its hyperparameters (see Figure~\ref{fig:cpc}, A2).
+Users can drill down into particular steps of the \ac{ML} pipeline (see Figure~\ref{fig:cpc}, A), revealing more details, namely all potential algorithms that can be used in this step, in form of a parallel coordinate plot (see Figure~\ref{fig:cpc}, B).
+Each algorithm can be expanded again to reveal its hyperparameters (see Figure~\ref{fig:cpc}, B1).
+For each hyperparameter a parallel coordinate axis is plotted containing the complete search space of it (see Figure~\ref{fig:cpc}, C).
 This hierarchical stacking of the axes fits naturally with \ac{AutoML} search spaces.
 Search spaces are usually defined as tree structures due to conditional dependencies between hyperparameters \cite{Hutter2009}.
-If, for example, an \ac{SVM} is configured to use a linear kernel, the \(\gamma\) hyperparameter for radial basis function kernels is inactive as it does not change the behaviour of the \ac{SVM}.
+To stick with the example in Figure~\ref{fig:cpc}, the pipeline highlighted in blue is configured to use a \(k\)-Nearest Neighbors classifier.
+Consequently, the hyperparameters of a random forest classifier are inactive as they do not change the behaviour of the pipeline.